jnguyen143/piecemealapp/docs/database.md

 Raises
 - `DatabaseException`: If the function failed to query the database.
 - `NoRecipeException`: If any of the passed IDs do not correspond to a recipe in the database.

+#### Get Random Recipe Infos
+`get_random_recipe_infos(limit: int = 10) -> list[Recipe]` - Returns a random list of recipes.

+Args
+- `limit (int)`: The maximum number of results to return.
+This value is optional and is 10 by default.

+Returns

+A random list of `Recipe` objects, or an empty list if there are no recipe objects in the database.

+Raises
+- `DatabaseException`: If the function failed to query the database.
+- `InvalidArgumentException`: If the specified limit was less than 1.

 ### Global Ingredient Info
 #### Add Ingredient Info